thewecas/JavaScript/Readme.md

 ### State Mutation

 - Direct modification of a state or data structure.
-- changing value or properties of an object or vaiable without creating a new object or variable.
+- changing value or properties of an object or variable without creating a new object or variable.
 - to avoid mutation we can use spread operator & create new object

 ### Event Propagation

-- when an event ocuurs on an element, it can trigger event handlers not only on that element but also ont its parent elements or ancestors
+- when an event occurs on an element, it can trigger event handlers not only on that element but also ont its parent elements or ancestors
 - 2 phases
   - **Capture phase** : event is captured by outermost element and then propagated downwards to the target element
   - **Bubbling phase** :after target phase,the event starts bubbling up from target element to its ancestor element.
 - **Target phase** starts once the event reaches the target element.
-- we can stop propagation by using `event.stopPropagation()` method wihtin an event handler.
+- we can stop propagation by using `event.stopPropagation()` method within an event handler.
-- Default behaviour of event propagation is Bubbling phase.
+- Default behavior of event propagation is Bubbling phase.
 - We can change this behavior explicitly to capture phase by setting the `useCapture` parameter to `true`.
   `element.addEventListener(eventType, handler, true)`